 If you're thinking about retirement, you've probably had a look at your super and are wondering how best to use it to make your retirement more comfortable.
 That's what it's there for - whether you use it to supplement the Centrelink Age Pension or to replace the pension completely.

 Accessing your super

-To see when you can retire and access your super pension, check the When Can I Access My Super calculator here.
+To see when you can retire and access your super pension, see Find out when you can access your super.

 A tip: If you were born after 1 July 1964, the answer is when you turn 60.
 Retirement Super Pensions are tax free for everyone from age 60.

 The age at which you can access the Government Age Pension (if eligible) depends on when you were born.

 From 1 July 1952 to 31 December 1953